 Development of Guidelines for implementation and management of the national program in response to climate changes (2010 – 2011).
 Sponsor: UNDP via the Institute of Hydrometeorology and Environmental Science in the project “Strengthening national capacity to respond to climate change in Vietnam, to mitigate and control greenhouse gas emissions”

-CPAS was contracted to develop Guidelines for implementation and management of the National Program to respond to climate change in Vietnam.
+CPAS is contracted to develop Guidelines for implementation and management of the National Program to respond to climate change in Vietnam

 Evaluation of the project to develop reproductive health capacity of the commune health network in Da Nang city and Khanh Hoa provinces, Vietnam (2007-2009).
 Sponsor: World Bank via Global Development Network